RainbowMiner/RainbowMiner/README.md

 #### 5. Enter your credentials:

 - your btc-wallet address (one for general use, and one for NiceHash)
-- your MiningPoolHub credentials, if you plan to use this pool
 - your [MiningRigRentals](https://www.miningrigrentals.com?ref=2598069) credentials, if you plan to use this pool
 - your region.
 Valid names are: US, Europe, Asia
 - your currencies.
 Valid currencies are: BTC, USD, EUR, GBP, ETC, ..